-People may also buy from marketplaces, another B2C channel, where different e-tailers sell products.
-This is the space occupied by the likes of Lazada, Tokopedia, Bukalapak, OLX, Blibli, Zalora, and Elevenia.
-Depending on the platform, sellers may include both SMEs and individuals, and even the e-commerce company that hosts the marketplace.
 One emerging C2C trend is social commerce which allows buyers to connect with individual sellers through online social networks.
-Around 30 per cent of online purchases in Southeast Asia in 2016 were made via social networks.
-Although relatively nascent in Indonesia, social commerce is growing, given the rapid growth in the number of social media users in the country since 2017.
-Apart from Facebook and Instagram, there are dedicated social commerce platforms like Kaskus, which started out as an online forum and evolved to leverage its engaged online community by connecting buyers and sellers.
+McKinsey reports that 40 per cent of online sales are done via social commerce while the remaining 60 per cent is done through standard online commerce.25 Apart from Facebook and Instagram, there are dedicated social commerce platforms like Kaskus, which started out as an online forum and evolved to leverage its engaged online community by connecting buyers and sellers.
+Tokopedia also recently raised more funds17 for its own social commerce platform, Tokotalk.26

 Other creative C2C models include that of AirFrov, an app that matches travellers with people willing to pay to get them to bring back products from overseas.
 A majority of the requests are for beauty products, but people may also request food and drinks, household items, clothing, gadgets, accessories, and more.
 AirFrov operates in Singapore and Indonesia.

 Customers might purchase directly from businesses for their availability of supply or because they trust the seller or brand.
 On the other hand, online shoppers may turn to other consumers to find unique products or affordable second-hand items, such as on OLX.